micaellobo/e-commerce-store/README.md

 ### Local Development with Docker Compose

-This option builds new Docker images from your current local codebase, can be a bit slower.
+This option builds new Docker images and packages the application to an JAR file from your current local codebase, can be a bit slower.

 1. Clone the repository.
 2. Run the following command: